hassio-addons/addon-unifi/README.md

 to quickly and easily export sites from one Controller (including configuration and devices) to another (e.g., this add-on).

-## Adpoting Devices

-For Unifi to adopt other devices, e.g. an Access Point, it is required to change the inform ip address.
-This addon configures a hostname which is not accessable by other devices.
-To change this go to Settings > Controller > Controller Settings and set the Controller Hostname/IP to an ip address/hostname of your hassio instance.
+## Manually adopting a Device

-Alternatively to manually adopt a device take these steps:
+Alternatively to setting up a custom inform adress (installation steps 7-9) you can manually adopt a device by following these steps:

 - SSH into the device using `ubnt` as username and `ubnt` as password
 - `$ mca-cli`